cusisom/cusimano-rclass-project/README.md

 2023-03-13 Data cleaning submitted to satsify Project 1.
 Results can be seen in the Data/Processed Data folder and the Code/Processing Code folder.

+2023-04-02 Palmer Penguins analysis submitted to satisfy Project 2.
+Results can be seen in the `Code/Analysis_code` folder.
+Tables and figures can be found in the `Results/Figures` and `Results/Statistics` folders.
+The Manuscript for this analysis can be found in the `Products/Manuscript` folder.

+-For easy overview of the project and r code, refer to the exploratory_analysis.html file.

 # Acknowledgement

  This template was cloned and modified from <https://github.com/andreashandel/dataanalysis-template>